zionmekonnen/methods_cfu_am0/README.md

 ## Submission

-After you've committed and pushed your work back up to your copy of this repo, provide the repo link in the Airtable Submission Form.
+After you've committed and pushed your work back up to your copy of this repo, provide the repo link in your Mod0 Gist.